wp-blocks/vinyl/docs/planning.md

 Incrementally add features to expand the functionality.

+### Multiple blocks

+It might be possible to break the whole player into separate blocks.
+This would allow the maximum in customization.

+-   Duration Display - Static
+-   Mute Button - Static
+-   Play Button - Static
+-   Playback Rate Button - Static
+-   Seek Forward - Static
+-   Seek Backward - Static
+-   Time Display - Static
+-   Time Range Display - Static
+-   Volume Range - Static
+-   Cover Image - Dynamic
+-   Audio - Dynamic - This would be the audio element itself, it's src could be dynamically set based on the media upload file metadata.
+-   Cover - Dynamic - The cover art for the audio.
+The data is retrieved similar to the above.
+-   Audio Name - Dynamic - The title of the audio file.
+-   Audio Author/Artist - Dynamic - The name of the author the audio file.

+#### Possible

+-   Playlist - This could be either dynamic or static.
+It would be coolest to associate it with a post type and could use the most recent or something like that, simplest would be associating a number of audio sources.
+-   Seek Forward - Static - This and the below would be buttons to move through the playlist.
+-   Seek Backward - Static

 ### Ideas

 -   Remember playhead position.
 I've noticed many players start back at the beginning when you navigate back to the webpage.